Benefits of Keeping Humidity

 Regulated in a Piano

-Just as with other wood-based instruments, your piano needs a constant level of ideal humidity – between 40% and 50% – to maintain its pitch and tone, quality of action, and to prevent permanent damage.
+Just as with other wood-based instruments, your piano needs a constant level of ideal humidity and temperature – between 40% and 50% relative humidity; and and 68F to 72F temperature – to maintain its pitch and tone, quality of action, and to prevent permanent damage.

 Maintaining Pitch and Tone

 The soundboard is the single largest piece of wood in your piano.
 It is the speaker of the piano.
 In order for the piano to have proper tone, the strings, bridge, and soundboard must be in tension together.
 To make this occur, the piano is designed and built so that the strings have a slight downward angle on both sides of the bridge.
-This is called downbearing.
+This angle is called downbearing.
 Along with this, the soundboard must have a slight upward curve which is called crown.
-The downbearing and crown must be very precise.
-It takes very little change to dramatically compromise the tone.
+The downbearing and crown must be maintained as precisely as possible.
+It takes very little change to dramatically compromise the tone and tuning of the instrument.

 When the humidity drops, the soundboard shrinks and flattens, lowering the tension of the strings.
 The pitch will drop or become flat.
 The technician will have to perform a pitch raise to bring the piano back to the proper pitch before a fine tuning can be done.
 When the humidity rises, the soundboard absorbs moisture from the air, making it swell and increasing the crown.
 Now, the pitch will go up or become sharp.